 I may not be practical in all matters, but I do know what I feel.
 The stories on these pages, of my son Segev’s life, are often filled with quixotic statements in an attempt to entice calm in the face of the storm and paint a picture of romantic propitiatory yearnings, as though we are not truly blessed by his existence.

-Today is a milestone of epic proportions, though I find myself reticent in celebrating the moment, as these last months have been quite hard on us all as Segev remains with pneumonia since early December.
-He is again on IV antibiotics and even on this special day, not feeling well.
+Today is a milestone of epic proportions, though I find myself reticent in celebrating the moment, as these last months have been quite hard on us all while Segev still remains with pneumonia, already since early December.
+He is again on IV antibiotics and even on this special day, definitely not feeling well.

 My son is a bright light and a heavy burden.
 Both residing in that sense of responsibility, the desire to create respite and fill the lack of understanding that we share, I of his mind (but not spirit) and he of the world around him, with beautiful experiences while wistful days and tortuous nights have blended into unexpected years.